Growing fruit and veg on balconies

 When space is really limited, gardening needs ingenuity.
 With a few clever tricks and some innovative gadgets, though, you can turn even a balcony into a productive garden overflowing with fruit, vegetables and herbs.

-You'll find plenty of useful gear to help you build your balcony garden in our Hemlington garden centre, from planters to dwarf apple trees specially bred to grow in restricted spaces.
+You'll find plenty of useful gear to help you build your balcony garden in our Hemlington and Middlesbrough garden centre, from planters to dwarf apple trees specially bred to grow in restricted spaces.
 Here are our top tips for balcony success.

 - Use large planters wherever possible, so they act more like raised beds than containers and give your veg a longer root run.
 Generally, the larger the container you give your veg, the happier they'll be: if your balcony is high-rise, though, get a structural engineer in first to check it can take the weight of containers full of damp compost and plants.